 Mechanical and electrical systems rival any yacht on the market.
 All equipment is chosen for its longevity and quality.
 The location of various systems and components is carefully planned to provide easy maintenance.

 Fathom Yachts are designed to exceed ABYC and CE construction guidelines.
 Safety at sea is paramount and Fathom makes no compromises.
-Advanced engineering and manufacturing combined with American quality elevate the Expedition by Fathom to a new level of sophistication and safety in its class.
+Advanced engineering and manufacturing combined with North American quality elevate the Expedition by Fathom to a new level of sophistication and safety in its class.